Changing Definitions of Hypertension or High Blood Pressure

 No matter what the definition, many people have the condition without knowing they have it and many that do know do not comply with measures that can lower the numbers and the risks for heart attack and stroke, e.g. diet, exercise, stress management, stopping smoking, reducing alcohol intake, individual factors, etc.

 To the health practitioner dealing with blood pressure and cardiovascular risk factors, the total landscape makes a Gordian Knot.

 One critical consideration is that there exists a condition known as Uncontrollable High Blood Pressure.
 No medication, no technique, nothing works on it.
-A group of Ohio physicians in the mid-1990s felt that they would like to construct a blood pressure clinic on the Moon for these cases, the reduced gravity felt to probably reduce the blood pressures.
+A group of Ohio physicians in the early AD 1990s felt that they would like to construct a blood pressure clinic on the Moon for these cases, the reduced gravity felt to probably reduce the blood pressures.
 It is an interesting notion.

 While some useful information exists here and in official website data from the National Institutes of Health, the American Heart Association, the Red Cross, and other organizations, I think it is important that you be working with a licensed healthcare or a well-trained and knowledgeable alternative health practitioner in order to determine the healthiest blood pressure levels for your individual Self.